-Train Service and Onboard Service employees on duty and/or in uniform are not permitted to use tobacco products or electronic nicotine smoking devices on Locomotive Cabs, Cab Control Cars, and Power Cars a) Enforcement b) Station Dwell
+Train Service and Onboard Service employees on duty and/or in uniform are not permitted to use tobacco products or electronic nicotine smoking devices on Locomotive Cabs, Cab Control Cars, and Power Cars.

+a) Enforcement

 All On-Train personnel are responsible for the enforcement of the smoking policy.